 Echocardiograms (Echos) are a graphic outline of the heart’s movement, used to evaluate the pumping action of the heart.
-During this test sound waves provide pictures of the different areas in the heart.
+During this test, sound waves provide pictures of different areas in the heart.

-Respiratory Care personnel provide service to the acute, critical and emergency departments on a 24-hour, 7-day per week basis.
+Respiratory Care personnel provide service to the acute, critical and emergency departments on a 24-hour, seven days a week basis.

 Polysomnography testing is an overnight test to evaluate a number of sleep disorders such as sleep apnea, narcolepsy and chronic insomnia.
 This includes monitoring of the patient's airflow though the nose and mouth, electrocardiography activity, blood oxygen level, brain wave pattern, eye movement and the movement of respiratory muscle and limbs.